DanielVenturini/MemoryGame-protobuf/README.md

 # Draughts-with-gRPC-protobuf

 This is a project to Distributed System discipline.
-Simple Memory Game between two person.
+Simple Memory Game between two person in LAN.

-In Windows:
-python -m ensurepip

-In Linux:

-sudo apt-get install pip

-Also systems:

-python -m pip install protobuf python -m pip install protobuf-tools python -m pip install grpcio python -m pip install grpcio-tools
+On cmd 'python3 Server/Server.py'.
+If you dont have 'ifconfig', use 'python3 Server/Server.py 192.168.0.105 5555'.
+The 192.168.0.105 is the address of machine in the LAN and 5555 is a port to connect with server